A-Z Useful Web Development Terms

-When a user takes a specific desired action such as purchases an item or enters their information to subscribe to a newsletter, there has been a conversion.
+When a user takes a specific desired action such as purchasing an item or entering their information to subscribe to a newsletter, there has been a conversion.
 Thinking about conversions can help us focus on what matters to our clients and how to achieve it.

 CSS (Cascading Style Sheets)